Have a dispute with your car insurance provider? Here’s what you can do about it.

 - Decide on matters currently undergoing legal proceedings.

-What to do before contacting the FOS
+What to do before contacting AFCA

 The FOS handles a grey area